 Yes!
 I’m in a book club and two quilt groups.
 We are very close and supportive of each other and have lots of fun together.
 We often go on “field trips” and an occasional retreat.
 My life would be very dull without these ladies!

 Viewing life as half full is a result of learning to love yourself

-If you’re filled with self-hatred and embrace your victimhood, it will be almost impossible to view life as half full.
-I always come back to the quote:
+If you’re filled with self-hatred and embrace your victimhood, it’s impossible to view life as half full.
+I have always loved this quote:

 What you think about, you bring about.

 Negativity feeds misery but a positive outlook will help you overcome the most challenging obstacles.
 However, just thinking positive thoughts will not change anything unless you take action to manifest your outcome because it’s crucial to the process.
 If you want to improve your situation or achieve a goal – you have to get out of your comfort zone – at least a little – and pry yourself out of your deep dark hole.